 Citizenship shall refer to the current (at the time of survey) national boundaries and not the boundaries at the time of the reference period.
 To apply this definition, information only on the citizenship may be insufficient.
 More detailed information on the current country is needed if the boundaries of the country have been changed.
 In the case of citizenships that no longer exist, the present-day borders of the country should be used.

 PE010: Current education activity

-Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers
+EDUCATION (Current education and highest ISCED level attained) Cross-sectional Reference period: current Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers